Shape of My Story

 In a moment my life changed forever.

-For a moment, I thought I would hide this piece of my story like so many others.
-Hiding our wounds only makes them worse and can lead to unhealthy soothing mechanisms.
+I thought I could hide this piece of my story like so many others.
+Hiding wounds makes it worse and can lead to unhealthy soothing mechanisms.

-So after reading several books and online stories about Bipolar, I realized there were no entrepreneur stories that I could relate to.
+So after reading several books and online stories about Bipolar Disorder, I realized there were no entrepreneur stories that I could relate to.
 And, knowing how my story is going to end, I want others dealing with mental disease to find stories they relate to.

 I told the story of that moment that changed my life in front of 600+ colleagues in Columbus on a stage that I created called Startup Storytellers.